henryemily098/simple-music-bot-v13/README.md

 # simple-music-bot-v13

 This is a simple bot music repository.
-Its creation comes from the following youtube video: *coming soon*<br>
+Its creation comes from the following youtube video: https://youtu.be/2RYbc4DEo8A<br><br>
 For anyone who sees this, you can change without including credit at all because the code I provide here is open source code.

 ## 🛠 Installation